About PBALC

 Program Offerings

 Self-Paced – A PBALC student works independently on one or more of the programs licensed to PBALC.
 Such programs assist the student in practicing and improving their skills in a variety of areas (reading, language learning, vocabulary building, computer skills, and more).
 PBALC staff monitor student usage and progress, providing encouragement and support.
 All program offerings are designed to last one-and-a-half to three hours each week.
-One-to-one, small group, and small class meetings can take place either at the PBALC Literacy House (1709 W. Wall St.) or at approved community locations.
-Most self-paced programs can either be accessed at the Literacy House Computer Lab or remotely via internet-enabled devices (some programs may only be accessed at the Literacy House).
+Self-paced programs can be accessed remotely via internet-enabled devices.